ChenLiu-1996/starter-hugo-academic/content/publication/pub_2020_num5/index.md

 ---
-title: "Substituting Gadolinium In Human Brain MRI Using DeepContrast"
+title: "Substituting Gadolinium In Brain MRI Using DeepContrast -- A Proof-Of-Concept Study in Mice"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Sophie Hamelin
+- Vasile Stupar
+- Lucile Mazière
+- Jia Guo
+- Wafae Labriji
 - admin
+- Ludiwine Bretagnolle
-- Nanyan Zhu
+- Sandrine Parrot
+- Emmanuel L Barbier
-- Xinyang Feng
+- Antoine Depaulis
-- Frank A Provenzano
-- John T Vaughan
-- Scott A Small
-- Jia Guo
+- Florence Fauvelle

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2020-08-01T00:00:00Z"
+date: "2020-12-01T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2022-01-01T00:00:00Z"